 - Once you have taken a few breaths and feel balanced, roll back toward the initial face down position.
 Again, make sure you roll your body all at once.

-- Alternatively roll toward each side.
+- Alternatively, roll toward each side.

 While you roll between the head up and the head down position, you will need to continuously adapt how you apply downward pressure on your upper body so that your legs and hips don’t drop.

-This is a valuable skill to posses as you should roll from side to side with each arm stroke to increase the efficiency of your propulsion.
+This is a valuable skill to possess as you should roll from side to side with each arm stroke to increase the efficiency of your propulsion.
 Furthermore, as described above, it lets you keep your balance while rolling on your side to breathe in.